PerseusDL/perseusld/CODE_REVIEW.md

 I was thinking instructors might want to have that handy without doing any mental calculations.
 I know class assignment due dates are often thought in these terms.

+    BMA: Okay.
+It's a shame that the browsers don't support XSLT 2.0 which has a format-date function.

 ## Make sosol username link more human readable
 I think it's good practice to shorten anchor tag targets to just a nickname or handle and leave the full URL only in the href.
 I switched up the XSLT stylesheet to do this.